 If you are selling software and technology solutions, while most states have not made definitive answers related to sales tax yet - except for TN & VT - many jurisdictions are realizing they can be collecting a lot more sales tax revenue by taxing these purchases too.

-The nuances can seem endless when trying to determine whether a sale is taxable or exempt.
-And beware of bundling.
-If you provide a mix of products and services, break these items out separately on invoices.
+The subtleties can appear endless when trying to determine whether your situation is taxable or exempt.
+To make matters worse, when you bundle services or products together, it gets even more confusing.
+If you offer a mix of products and services, for the best and easiest tracking, separate these items on invoices.

 Having the right SaaS software to manage sales, subscriptions and payments will help give you the ability to sync that data and determine where your sales tax Nexus is for your business.